varun04reddy/S2He/README.md

 ## Description
 These are some updated scripts for the S2He dashboard which is a web-based dashboard used for the Barnes Lab at UVA Engineering's Link Lab, scripts include a web-based query tool that provides functionalities like filtering data based on participant IDs, date range, and compliance metrics.
 It also features dynamic UI updates for user inputs.

 ## Dependencies
 The project requires the following dependencies:
+NOTE: Ensure you have all the prerequisite dependencies required to run the original dashboard.
+The list of dependencies can be found on the original BarnesLab GitHub site.

 - **jQuery**: A fast, small, and feature-rich JavaScript library.
 - **D3.js**: A JavaScript library for producing dynamic, interactive data visualizations.
 - **daterangepicker**: A JavaScript component for choosing date ranges, dates and times.